documenteinaer/pkt_captures/collect_beacons.md

 `# tshark -T fields -e frame.time_epoch -e radiotap.channel.freq  -e wlan.bssid   -e wlan.ssid -e radiotap.dbm_antsignal  -s0 -ni mon0   type mgt subtype beacon` captures only beacon frames

-tshark has the same syntax capture as tcpdump, but has a separate syntax for printing, and it is the one from wireshark.
+tshark has the same capture syntax as tcpdump, but has a separate syntax for displaying, and it is the one from wireshark.
 In the above example, we only print a few
 fields: time, AP address and signal strength for the

 `# tshark   -s0 -ni mon0  link[0] == 0x80` both tcpdump/tshark can capture based on individual bytes in the header.
-This byte selects only beacon frames
+This filter selects only beacon frames.

 `# tcpdump -s0 -ni mon0 -w ./saved.pcap` both tshark/tcpdump can save packets in a file that can later be inspected with tshark (or wireshark, which is more instructional for the protocol fields and print syntax)

+`# tshark -T fields -e frame.time_epoch -e wlan.bssid -e radiotap.dbm_antsignal -r ./saved.pcap '(wlan.fc.type_subtype == 0x0008) && (wlan.bssid == 22:22:22:11:11:11)' use a selection filter to select beaco frames from the file, and only prints certain fields.
+Here we see the display filter syntax, which is also used by wireshark.
+Field names

 #### managed mode - not connected